-Creating a workload cluster with baremetal servers
+Creating a workload cluster with bare metal servers

 Creating Workload Cluster